Southern question: Economic situation

-Mack Smith believes that in the Kingdom of the Two Sicilies the method of cultivation was based on the feudal system: estates cultivated by laborers produced grain for self-consumption only.
+Mack Smith believes that in the Kingdom of the Two Sicilies, the method of cultivation was based on the feudal system: estates cultivated by labourers produced grain for self-consumption only.
 The aristocrats who owned them did not live on their estates and found it disreputable to deal with their management.
-Consequently, they had no interest in investing in improved production techniques or in more profitable crops such as olive trees or orchards, which could be productive after only a decade or so, preferring instead to grow wheat every year, even on unsuitable land: in 1851, Nassau Senior noted that production per hectare in Sicily had not changed since the time of Cicero.
+Consequently, they had no interest in investing in improved production techniques or in more profitable crops such as olive trees or orchards, which could be productive after only a decade or so, preferring instead to grow wheat every year, even on unsuitable land: in 1851, Nassau William Senior noted that production per hectare in Sicily had not changed since the time of Cicero.
 The resulting prices were high and, together with tariff barriers, discouraged trade.

-Convergence of Italian social development indicators: center-north (CN, top), south and islands (SI, bottom).
-Data: E. Felice, 2007.
+Convergence of Italian social development indicators: centre-north (CN, top) and south and islands (SI, bottom).
+Data: Emanuele Felice, 2007.

-The life of the laborers, according to Mack Smith, was quite miserable: malaria, brigands and the lack of water forced the populations to cluster in villages that were as far as twenty kilometers from the areas where they worked.
-Illiteracy was almost complete, and even in 1861 there were places where rent, tithes to the parish priest, and the "protection" of the field-guards were paid in kind.
+According to Mack Smith, the life of the labourers was quite miserable: malaria, brigandsm and the lack of water forced the populations to cluster in villages that were as far as twenty kilometres from the areas where they worked.
+Illiteracy was almost complete, and even in 1861, there were places where rent, tithes to the parish priest, and the "protection" of the field-guards were paid in kind.
 Unemployment was widespread, so much so that observers of the time reported how a southern peasant earned half as much as his northern equivalent, although wages were comparable.
-Agriculture was often insufficient; the Bourbon historian Giacinto de' Sivo specifically mentions that, "Due to poor harvests there was a shortage of grain [...] but the government decided to buy grain abroad and sell it at a loss both here and in Sicily."
+Agriculture was often insufficient; the Bourbon historian Giacinto de' Sivo specifically mentions that, "Due to poor harvests there was a shortage of grain ... but the government decided to buy grain abroad and sell it at a loss both here and in Sicily."

 Inadequate agricultural production was also caused by the customs regime, which prohibited the export of cereals produced in the kingdom, so that production was for internal consumption, and an increase in production of 5 per cent led to a fall in prices, while on the contrary an insufficient production of 10–15 per cent led to a considerable rise in prices, which the ceiling tried in vain to prevent, causing the famine described by De Sivo, in addition to the situation of poor harvests, the mortmain and other restrictions on cultivation.